 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.
 Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
 These courses will not be credited at Penn State.

 This program offers courses in visual arts, liberal arts, engineering, and international business.
 You will enroll in a variety of courses with other American students enrolled in the Temple Rome program.
 Course offerings vary from year to year.
 All classes are taught in English except for the intermediate and advanced Italian language and literature courses.
 Use the academic site provided by Temple University to find more information, including pre-requisites, about specific courses.
-While it is highly recommended that Penn State students enroll in a minimum of 15-credits in order to have a successful semester, students must take a minimum of 12-credits while participating on the program in order to maintain full-time status.
-Students may enroll in a maximum of 18-credits.
+Students must take a minimum of 15-credits while participating on the program, students may enroll in a maximum of 18-credits.

 Students who have not taken at least once college-level Italian course are required to enroll in Italian 1001 at Temple Rome.